stackitcloud/stackit-cli/docs/stackit_config_profile_set.md

 Set a CLI configuration profile as the active profile.
 The profile to be used can be managed via the STACKIT_CLI_PROFILE environment variable or using the "stackit config profile set PROFILE" and "stackit config profile unset" commands.
 The environment variable takes precedence over what is set via the commands.
-A new profile is created automatically if it does not exist.
 When no profile is set, the default profile is used.

 ```